mirte-robot/mirte-documentation/doc/tutorials/programming_mcu.rst

 .. warning::

-   When reprogramming the MCU (and thus removing telemetrix from the MCU) all other features of Mirte will not work anymore.
+   When reprogramming the MCU (and thus removing telemetrix from the MCU) all other features of MIRTE will not work anymore.
 You will only be able to control the robot through the MCU code.
 You can of course always get back to the original situation by :ref:`preparing the microcontroller<Prepare microcontroller>` again.